BBVA/mirrorgate-aws-cloudwatch-metrics-collector/Readme.md

-# MirrorGate Cloudwatch Metrics Collector
+# MirrorGate CloudWatch Metrics Collector

 ![MirrorGate](media/images/logo-mirrorgate.png)

-This Node application connects to Amazon Cloudwatch and retrieves metrics about the number of requests, the number of healthy checks, 4XX and 5XX errors occurred in a Load Balancer (Classic or Application LB).
+This Node application connects to Amazon CloudWatch and retrieves metrics about the number of requests, the number of healthy checks, 4XX and 5XX errors occurred in a Load Balancer (Classic or Application LB).

 ## Configuring